jibbs1703/Classify-Text-Models/README.md

 and the F1 scores were recorded.The Logistic Regression Cross Validation Model correctly predicted the validity category of 99.51%  of the news texts in the test dataset (0.9951 F1 score).

+**Spam Detection** : The Logistic Regression Cross Validation Model was used to classify whether email messages were either spam or ham and the F1 scores were recorded.The Logistic Regression Cross Validation Model correctly predicted the validity category of 94.37%  of the email messages in the test dataset (0.9437 F1 score).

 ## Authors
 - [Abraham Ajibade](https://www.linkedin.com/in/abraham-olakunle-1b90bb310)